The mission of Lakes Area Youth Service Bureau is to "Ensure the Success of Youth.”

 3. Increase organizations visibility in our service community

-4. Continue to expand counseling mental health services focusing on school-based counseling
+4. Expand counseling mental health services focusing on school-based counseling

 5. Develop/Implement social enterprise program: Tried and True Small Engines